ProtoDef-io/ProtoDef/README.md

 # ProtoDef

-ProtoDef specification : describe your protocol, and read it with ease.
+ProtoDef specification: describe your protocol, and read it with ease.

 ## Implementations